jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 ## Set up your sound card

 ### Configure JACK with QjackCtl
-Jamulus clients need [JACK](https://jackaudio.org/){: target="_blank" rel="noopener noreferrer"} to run, but you need to configure that first.
+Jamulus clients need [JACK](https://jackaudio.org/) to run, but you need to configure that first.
 The recommended method is to use `QjackCtl`.
 1. Open the command shell e.g. with Ctrl-Alt-T and
 1. Execute the command `qjackctl` you will see the **Jack Audio Connection Kit**
 2. Configure your audio interface as follows (the exact settings for JACK will depend on what your audio interface/sound card is capable of):